 Search Language Syntax

-This topic describes the basics of the query language for Search, including an explanation of syntax and rules so you can create your own queries.
-Queries apply search conditions to specific resource types and let you sort results.
-If you want to search across all supported resource types and resource attributes and do not need ordered search results, you do not need to construct a query.
-Instead, you can search for a partial or exact match of free-form text without applying query language syntax to your search.
+If you want to search across all supported resource types and resource attributes and don't need ordered search results, or if you prefer to use the Console interface to specify search parameters, you don't need to construct a query.
+Instead, you can search for a partial or exact match of free-form text without applying query language syntax to the search.

 Query Basics